Gongchampou/mind-map-2/README.md

   - Click the toolbar button “Link IDs” (available when signed in).
   - Enter the Parent ID and the Child ID (IDs are shown in each node’s card footer as `ID: <value>`).
   - Optionally enter a line name.
 This creates an additional labeled connector and does not change the existing parent→child relationship.

+- **Unlink by IDs (custom link or detach branch)**
+  - Click the toolbar button “Unlink” (available when signed in), or open the Link/Unlink dialog and switch to Unlink.
+  - Enter two node IDs.
+  - Behavior:
+    - If a custom link exists specifically between those two IDs (either direction), it is removed.
+    - If one node is an ancestor of the other, the descendant subtree is detached from its current parent (root cannot be detached).
+The parent→child edge label on that connection is cleared.
+  - Notes:
+    - Other custom links remain in place (only the explicit link between the two IDs is removed).
+    - Detaching a branch does not delete any nodes or auto‑assign a new parent; you can re‑link as needed.
+    - Lock prevents moving a node but does not currently block linking/unlinking.

 - **Parent→child line name on create/edit**
   - In the Add/Edit modal, use the field “Line Name (optional)” to label the connector from the parent to that child.